Initial Design of a W-band Superconducting Kinetic Inductance Qubit (Kineticon)

 Superconducting qubits are one of the leading platforms for building quantum computers.
 Recently, quantum supremacy, in which a quantum computer performs a computation which is infeasible on a classical computer, was demonstrated using 53 superconducting qubits \cite{arute_quantum_2019}.
 Several companies and academic institutions (IBM, Rigetti, QuTech, and Amazon) offer cloud quantum computing services based on superconducting transmon qubits.
 These devices, operating in the 4-10 GHz band utilize Josephson junctions formed by an aluminum oxide layer between aluminum contacts.
 Scaling up these early quantum computers to the thousands or millions of physical qubits needed to realize quantum error correction \cite{nas_quantum_2018} faces several major hurdles including limited coherence (10-100 $T_2^*$ is typical), lack of room temperature interconnects, and the large physical size of superconducting qubits (typical qubits have 0.1-1 mm lateral dimensions).
-The standard aluminum Josephson tunnel junction is becoming a bottleneck to increasing qubit coherence and yield: Spurious two level systems (TLS) cause decoherence \cite{klimov_fluctuations_2018, burnett_decoherence_2019, schlor_correlating_2019}, imprecision in qubit frequencies reduces yield for fixed frequency qubit architectures \cite{chamberland_topological_2020}, and quasipartlces cause charge parity fluctuations and heating \cite{serniak_hot_2018}.
+The standard aluminum or niobium Josephson tunnel junction is becoming a bottleneck to increasing qubit coherence and yield requirements: Spurious two level systems (TLS) cause decoherence \cite{klimov_fluctuations_2018, burnett_decoherence_2019, schlor_correlating_2019}, imprecision in qubit frequencies reduces yield for fixed frequency qubit architectures \cite{chamberland_topological_2020}, and quasipartlces cause charge parity fluctuations and heating \cite{serniak_hot_2018}.
 Superconducting kinetic inductance qubits operating in the W-band (75-110 GHz) have the potential to lift these bottlenecks.
-The nonlinear inductance of superconducting nanowires has been used in cavity-based parametric amplifiers \cite{PhysRevLett.103.087003, doi:10.1063/1.3570693} and qubits \cite{winkel_implementation_2019, schon_rabi_2020} in the sub-10 GHz regime and as a parametric amplifier in the W-band \cite{anferov}, but thus far, a viable superconducting qubit has not been demonstrated in the W-band.\\ In particular, exploration of high-frequency qubits is encouraged because they have the potential to solve current problems with state-of-the-art transmon qubits.
-In order to achieve the highest coherence times, IBM uses fixed-frequency transmons and an all-microwave operation to entangle pairs of qubits together (the cross resonance gate).
-However, the speed and performance of the cross resonance gate depends heavily on the exact frequency allocation between the qubits \cite{chamberland_topological_2020} and spectator qubits \cite{takita_demonstration_2016}.
-Fabricating the nonlinear inductive part of the qubit from well-defined lithographic processes of non-linear kinetic superconductors instead of amorphous growth of an aluminum oxide layer in the Josephson junction should allow repeatable frequency allocation between qubits.
-Also operating at a higher frequency offers the ability to scale the systems down in size as we look to scale to ever larger numbers of qubits.
+The nonlinear inductance of superconducting nanowires has been used in designs and experiments involving cavity-based parametric amplifiers \cite{PhysRevLett.103.087003, doi:10.1063/1.3570693} and qubits \cite{winkel_implementation_2019, schon_rabi_2020,Kerman} in the sub-10 GHz regime and as a parametric amplifier in the W-band \cite{anferov}, but thus far, a viable superconducting qubit has not been demonstrated in the W-band.